Microsoft (Office) 365

 or Microsoft 365 (or M365 for short) is an all-in-one cloud-based service.
 Office

-is the name reserved for the standalone, downloadable apps.
+is the name often used for the standalone, downloadable apps.
 Currently enrolled students

 and full-time faculty members may install free versions of the Office desktop apps